 Sandboarding Peru, Huacachina

 • Wear trainers (sand can be hot)

-Sandboarding (or sand skiing Peru) is one of the ‘must do’ things to do during your travels around Peru.
-For more details on Peru tips, itineraries, transport, accommodation, and culture see this Peru travel guide.
+Sandboarding (or sand skiing in Peru) is one of the ‘must-do’ things to do during your travels around Peru.
+For more details on Peru tips, itineraries, transport, accommodation, and culture, see this Peru travel guide.
 We get asked often – is Huacachina worth visiting, and I say yes (we actually stayed for three nights!)

+Sandboarding Peru, Huacachina